Wealth Management vs. Financial Planning

 What does retirement look like for you?
 Do you plan to work throughout retirement or maybe you plan to never work again?
 A person’s retirement plans are unique, so it’s important to consider some of the natural risks that can impact retirement.
 Will you need long-term care, will you need to purchase long-term care insurance or self-insure, and how will you protect and preserve your wealth?

-Wealth Management entails coordinating a team of experts to address the needs and wants of clients.
-At AAFMAA Wealth Management & Trust we use our highly qualified and skilled relationship managers to accomplish this.
+Wealth management entails coordinating a team of experts to address the needs and wants of clients.
+At AAFMAA Wealth Management & Trust we use our highly qualified and skilled Relationship Managers to accomplish this.
 These managers coordinate with our financial planners, account administrators, trust administrators, and portfolio managers.
 Our business is focused around our three core services — Investment Management, Financial Planning, and Trust Services.
-We have specialized teams inside the Wealth Management & Trust company that comprise our organization.
+We have specialized teams inside the AAFMAA Wealth Management & Trust company that comprise our organization.
 AAFMAA Wealth Management & Trust employs Certified Financial Planners and Certified Trust & Financial Advisors.
 Additionally, our staff designations also include Chartered Financial Analysts and Certified Public Accountants.
-The relationship manager coordinates all of this experience and knowledge to develop the right solutions and recommendations for our clients.
+The Relationship Manager coordinates all of this experience and knowledge to develop the right solutions and recommendations for our clients.

 If you have any questions or concerns regarding your investment strategies, financial planning, estate planning requirements, or wealth management, please do not hesitate to reach out to a Relationship Manager.
 You can send an email to email@example.com and a Relationship Manager will respond immediately.